jniac/super-quick-static/README.md

 # but most importantly...

-If a template file is found instead of a regular web file (pug / sass vs html / css, to begin) that file will be compiled / transpiled & served.
+If a template file is found instead of a regular web file (pug / sass vs html / css, to begin) that file will be compiled / transpiled & served on the fly.